What is the metaverse?

 Physical assets will need to be tokenized to identify them.
 Web3 includes the Non-Fungible Token (NFT).
 A NFT is a digital identifier denoting authenticity or ownership.

 Once assets have digital identity, it becomes easier to track them for the purpose of monetizing them.
 One way is to attach digital services to those physical assets.
-Subscribing for support, maintenance, and warranty repairs is an example of a service that can be monetized online for a physical assets.
+Subscribing for support, maintenance, and warranty repairs is an example of a service that can be monetized online for physical assets.

 The Internet of Things (IoT) goes further by connecting physical assets to the Internet.
 This enables digital services to make use of or add value to those physical assets.
 Sensors, cameras, and control systems come to mind as obvious use cases.
 However, everything imaginable could be enhanced with connectivity to digital services.